Myth of General Sinui: Plot

-The mountain of Geumo, located in Chilgok County, was the home to the Pyeongsan Sin clan.
+The mountain of Geumo, located today in Chilgok County, was the home to the Pyeongsan Sin clan.
 Mount Geumo was an auspicious mountain, and Sineui was born under its power.

 Sineui grew into a fine boy, then a great general.
 Above all, Sineui wanted to cheat death.

 One day, a Jeoseung Saja came to Sineui's house.
 Jeoseung Saja were death gods, who reaped the souls of the dead and brought them to the Underworld.
 The Jeoseung Saja attempted to enter Sineui's house, but he could not cross the orange trees that surrounded the house.
 Sineui himself had planted them, knowing that oranges warded off evil.
 But after four days, he found a peach tree, a plant of evil.
 He crossed the walls using the peach tree.

 When the Jeoseung Saja met Sineui, he found that he had pierced a silver pin on his head.
 Silver also warded off evil gods.
 However, the Jeoseung Saja hid under the floors of the house.
 When Sineui went to wash his face, the Jeoseung Saja sprang up and reaped him by hitting him with an iron hammer.
 His will was not to bury him for a week.

 Sineui escaped the Underworld, defeating the Gaekgwi (Gaekgwi are ghosts that roam between the Underworld and the mortal world), and returned to his family.
 However, his family had buried him under the earth.
 Because his body was underground, he suffocated quickly and died again.